EncodePanda/bp-getting-acquainted-with-lens/chapters/0_Introduction.md

 > *"What is your least favorite thing about Haskell?
 Records are still tedious"*
 - 2018 State of Haskell Survey

 > *"Shitty records."*
 - Someone on reddit

 ### An example

-[Someone famous](https://en.wikipedia.org/wiki/Linus_Torvalds) once said "Talk is cheap, show me the code".
-In that sprit let's explore an example project in which those problems are clearly visible.
+[Someone famous](https://en.wikipedia.org/wiki/Linus_Torvalds) once said, "Talk is cheap, show me the code."
+In that sprit, let's explore an example project in which those problems are clearly visible.

-We will use the latest version of GHC Haskell
+We will use the latest version of GHC Haskell:

 ```bash
 {{{{ shellOutput ghc --version }}}}
 ```

-and a standard cabal project
+and a standard cabal project:

 ```bash
 {{ file bp-getting-acquainted-with-lens.cabal  }}
 ```

 Imagine we are writing a tool allowing conference organizers to maintain their events.
-We have a datatype `Conference`
+We have a datatype `Conference`:

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs conference-datatype }}
 ```

-where `Organizer` is
+where `Organizer` is:

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs organizer-datatype }}
 ```

-and `Speaker` is
+and `Speaker` is:

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs speaker-datatype }}
 ```

-Organizer has a `Name` and `Address`. `Name` is a simple record with `firstName` and `lastName`
+Organizer has a `Name` and `Address`. `Name` is a simple record with `firstName` and `lastName`:

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs name-datatype }}
 ```

-and `Address` encapsulates `street`, `city` and `country`
+and `Address` encapsulates `street`, `city` and `country`:

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs address-datatype }}
 ```

-Now we just need example of a conference organizer, a value that we could play with in the REPL .
-While creating this blog post I could not miss the opportunity to pay my tribute to [Oli Makhasoeva](https://twitter.com/Oli_kitty) - one of the best conference organizers on the planet, master mind behind such events as [Haskell Love](http://haskell.love) or [Scala Love](http://scala.love/conf).
+Now we just need an example of a conference organizer, a value that we could play with in the REPL.
+While creating this blog post, I could not miss the opportunity to pay my tribute to [Oli Makhasoeva](https://twitter.com/Oli_kitty) - one of the best conference organizers on the planet, the master mind behind such events as [Haskell Love](http://haskell.love) or [Scala Love](http://scala.love/conf).

-Let's create a value of type `Organizer` called `oli`
+Let's create a value of type `Organizer` called `oli`:

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs oli }}